berkeleyauv/robosub_ws/README.md

 # robosub

-Main top level repository for organizing urab robosub related code
+Top level repository for the UR@B AUV for the Robosub competition

 ***
 ## Getting Started
-Start by making sure ROS2 is installed on Ubuntu 18.04 Follow [this](https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/) or run the `intsall-ros-eloquent.sh` script from `scripts/install_scripts` (this is the preferred method of installation).
+Start by making sure ROS2 and [vcs tool](https://github.com/dirk-thomas/vcstool) is installed on Ubuntu 18.04.
+The recommended installation process is by calling

+    scripts/install_scripts/install-ros-eloquent.sh

+or you can follow [this](https://index.ros.org/doc/ros2/Installation/Eloquent/Linux-Install-Debians/).
 ***
-Urab takes advantage of the [vcs tool](https://github.com/dirk-thomas/vcstool) in order to pull and manage repositories and dependencies.
+UR@B takes advantage of `vcs` in order to pull and manage repositories and dependencies.

 A breakdown of the various `.repos` files is below:
 #### Overlay Repos

 Overlay repos are repositories directly managed by urab and that provide the core software for the platform.

-`development.repos`  - pulls the development head of all core urab packages (used for development/nightly builds)

-`master.repos` - pull the master head of all core urab packages (used for master builds)
+`master.repos` - pull the master head of all core UR@B packages

-**Pro Tip**: To avoid having the keep entering your github username and password for pushing/pulling private repos you can run `git config --global credentials.helper store` and then run a git command such as `git push` that requires authentication so you can enter and save your username and password to the machine.
+**Pro Tip**: To avoid having the keep entering your github username and password for pushing private repos you can run `git config --global credentials.helper store` to save your username and password to the machine.
+However, make sure you only do this on a computer that only you use since it stores your password in unencrypted plaintext.

 ***
 #### Underlay Repos